graphql/graphql-spec/spec/Section 6 -- Execution.md

 objectType will result in an entry in the response map.
-Field execution first coerces any provided argument values, then resolves a value for the field, and finally completes that value either by recursively executing another selection set or coercing a scalar value.
+Field execution first coerces any provided argument values, then resolves a value for the field, and finally completes that value either by recursively executing another selection set or coercing a scalar value. `ccnPropagationPairs` is an unordered map where the keys are paths of required fields, and values are paths of the nearest optional parent to those required fields. `currentPropagationPath` starts as an empty path to indicate that `null` propagation should continue until it hits `data` if there is no optional field.

-ExecuteField(objectType, objectValue, fieldType, fields, variableValues):
+ExecuteField(objectType, objectValue, fieldType, fields, variableValues, currentPropagationPath, ccnPropagationPairs):

 - Let {field} be the first entry in {fields}.
 - Let {fieldName} be the field name of {field}.
 - Let {requiredStatus} be the required status of {field}.
+- Let {newPropagationPath} be {path} if {requiredStatus} is optional, otherwise let {newPropagationPath} be {currentPropagationPath}
+- If {requiredStatus} is optional:
+  - Let {newPropagationPath} be {path}
+- If {requiredStatus} is required:
+  - Set {path} to {newPropagationPath} in {ccnPropagationPairs}
 - Let {argumentValues} be the result of {CoerceArgumentValues(objectType, field, variableValues)}
 - Let {resolvedValue} be {ResolveFieldValue(objectType, objectValue, fieldName, argumentValues)}.
-- Let {modifiedFieldType} be {ModifiedOutputType(fieldType, requiredStatus)}.
+- Let {modifiedFieldType} be {ApplyRequiredStatus(fieldType, requiredStatus)}.
-- Return the result of {CompleteValue(modifiedFieldType, fields, resolvedValue, variableValues)}.
+- Return the result of {CompleteValue(modifiedFieldType, fields, resolvedValue, variableValues, newPropagationPath, ccnPropagationPairs)}.

 ## Accounting For Client Controlled Nullability Designators

-A field can have its nullability status set either in its service's schema, or a nullability designator (! or ?) can override it for the duration of an execution.
+A field can have its nullability status set either in its service's schema, or a nullability designator (`!` or `?`) can override it for the duration of an execution.
 In order to determine a field's true nullability, both are taken into account and a final type is produced.
+A field marked with a `!` is called a "required field" and a field marked with a `?` is called an optional field.

-ModifiedOutputType(outputType, requiredStatus):
+ApplyRequiredStatus(type, requiredStatus):

+- If there is no {requiredStatus}:
+  - return {type}
+- If {requiredStatus} is not a list:
+  - If {requiredStatus} is required:
+    - return a `Non-Null` version of {type}
+  - If {requiredStatus} is optional:
+    - return a nullable version of {type}
 - Create a {stack} initially containing {type}.
 - As long as the top of {stack} is a list:
   - Let {currentType} be the top item of {stack}.